 How to Use Them Properly

-The most common mistake with oral probiotics: swallowing them like a regular capsule.
-That defeats the purpose entirely.
-Oral probiotics need to stay in your mouth long enough to deposit on your teeth, gums, and tongue.
-The clinical trials use lozenges that dissolve slowly — 10 to 15 minutes of contact time.
-If you chew them or swallow quickly, you're just sending the bacteria to your gut, which is not what they're designed for.
+The most common mistake with oral probiotics: swallowing them too quickly.
+Oral probiotics need to stay in your mouth long enough to deposit on your teeth, gums, and tongue — whether the format is a lozenge, chewable tablet, or other delivery form.
+Clinical trials typically target 10 to 15 minutes of oral contact time.
+Rushing through or swallowing immediately sends the bacteria straight to your gut, which is not where they're designed to work.

 Best timing: right before bed, after brushing and flossing.
-Saliva flow drops significantly during sleep, which means whatever bacteria are in your mouth at bedtime have an unusually long time to settle in without being washed away.
+Saliva flow drops significantly during sleep — a well-documented physiological pattern — which means whatever bacteria are in your mouth at bedtime have an unusually long time to settle in without being washed away.
 That overnight window is your biggest opportunity to let beneficial strains establish themselves.
 Morning use is fine too — but the overnight window is most valuable.
 Our complete dental probiotic guide covers timing strategies across different product formats in more detail.

 🔬 3 Studies Worth Knowing About

-The Navy Sailors Study (2020) — Best Real-World Evidence
+The Navy Sailors Study (2020) — Strong Real-World Evidence

 The Lactoperoxidase Review (2019) — Why Saliva Enzymes Matter